For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Most people will stay around one or two weeks, and you'll be expected to work between four and six hours a day, in return for free boarding and food.

-You'll have to sort out your own travel and visas though, so this option will require a bit of planning.
-Just remember that this kind of work does involve some physical labour, so make sure you're up for the job before you leave.
+This option requires some planning as you'll have to sort out your own travel and visas.
+And just remember that this kind of work does involve physical labour, so make sure you're up for the job before you leave!

 On the hunt for a part-time job with a difference?
 Make sure you explore all of your options – we've listed the best part-time student jobs.